 In absence of having funds on account, a clause requiring that the parties will proceed in good faith may be found within the fees or scope of work section of an agreement.
 This clause is intended to deal with work that is performed that may be out of scope and possibly not quoted for.
 The idea behind this clause is to say that the vendor intends to bill for this work requested or performed and believes that the customer is willing to pay for the work based on the terms of the agreement (and the hourly rates specified).
 This clause is intended to capture urgent requests that need to be dealt with immediately, for which the parties might not have time to properly scope and budget for.

 To find a standard software services agreement to customize to your needs, click here!

-This is the second part to a three part series.
+This is the second part to a nine-part series.
 See Part I here.